seaside98/cookbook/baking/pizza.md

 Let rest at room temperature for about 24 hours.

 Can substitute with 30% sourdough starter.
-Reduce yeast to 0.9%.
+Reduce yeast to 0.9% is starter is active.

 #### Dough
 * 48% water